rohulsan/gnip-dotnet/README.txt

 Gnip has a test publisher "gnipherald": https://demo-v21.gnip.com/gnip/publishers/gnipherald/notification/

-The following example get the twitter publisher:
+The following example get the gnipherald publisher:

     Config config = new Config("<username>", "<password>");
     GnipConnection gnip = new GnipConnection(config);
     Publisher publisher = gnip.GetPublisher(PublisherType.Gnip, "gnipherald");
     Console.WriteLine("Got Publisher: " + publisher.Name);

+Note the first parameter to the gnip.GetPublisher call is a PublisherType.
+PublisherTypes indicate the namespace where the publisher is stored.
+Currently there are 2 namespaces, "my" and "gnip".
+The "my" namespace is where the producers associated with your login are accessed.
+It is also where you retreive your producers activities.
+The "gnip" is where public facing producers are accessed as well as their activities and notifications.

 The following example retrieves notification data from the current bucket for gnipherald.
 Please note that the current bucket is not static and